 - Service as an election official at a polling place other than the official’s place of voting

-Absentee ballot applications can be obtained simply by calling the Town Clerk's Office at (860) 584-6200 ext.
+Absentee ballot applications can be obtained simply by calling the Town Clerk’s Office at (860) 584-6200 ext.
 0 or by completing an application in our office during business hours.
-Office hours are Monday through Friday, 8:30 am to 5:00 pm.
-The original completed application must be returned to the Town Clerk's Office by mail or in person in order to receive an absentee ballot and for your ballot to be counted.
+Office hours are Monday through Thursday, 8:30 am to 5:00 pm and Friday hours are 8:30 am to 2:00 pm.
+The original completed application must be returned to the Town Clerk’s Office by mail or in person in order to receive an absentee ballot and for your ballot to be counted.

 - Military personnel and persons temporarily living overseas may submit a Federal Post Card Application to register and apply for an absentee ballot.

 - An application for an absentee ballot may be downloaded from the Secretary of State website.